MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-cost-components.md

 |Rounding||Residuals caused by the way in which valuation of inventory decreases are calculated.|

 > [!NOTE]
 >  Freight and insurance costs are item charges that can be added to an item’s cost at any time.
-When you run the **\($ B\_795 Adjust Cost \- Item Entries $\)** batch job, the value of any related inventory decreases are updated accordingly.
+When you run the **Adjust Cost \- Item Entries** batch job, the value of any related inventory decreases are updated accordingly.

 ## See Also
  [Design Details: Inventory Costing](../ApplicationDesign/design-details-inventory-costing.md)